mikewlcheung/mikewlcheung.github.io/about.md

 permalink: /about/
 ---

-I am a quantitative psychologist and an associate professor at [Department of Psychology](http://www.fas.nus.edu.sg/psy/) of [National University of Singapore](http://www.nus.edu.sg/) (see [my curriculum vitae](https://courses.nus.edu.sg/course/psycwlm/Internet/mike_CV.pdf)).
+I am a quantitative psychologist and an associate professor at the [Department of Psychology](http://www.fas.nus.edu.sg/psy/) of the [National University of Singapore](http://www.nus.edu.sg/) (see [my curriculum vitae](https://courses.nus.edu.sg/course/psycwlm/Internet/mike_CV.pdf)).

 **Contact information**: